Determine the Sex of Birds Using DIY DNA Testing

 For both primer sets, there are two distinct bands for the female chicken and only one band for the male chicken.

-Register interestHave questions about getting started?
-Book a free call with our team—we’re happy to guide you through the process.
+Have questions about getting started?
+Book a call with us – our science team are happy to talk you through the workflow, and answer questions.